Listening Script Vocabulary

 (Section 4: You will hear a talk on the topic of space management.
 First, you will have some time to look at questions 32 to 40 [20 seconds].
 Listen carefully and answer questions 32 to 40.)

-Good everyone.
-Welcome to training session on Space Management.
+Good morning everyone.
+Welcome to the training session on Space Management.
 What I’m going to talk to you about today is effective space management in supermarkets.
 Customers’ shopping habits are of great importance to supermarkets, and marketing consultants, like myself, collect this data to help supermarkets plan the best use of space in the stores.

 Various research methods have been used to help boost product sales in supermarkets such as – probably the simplest and most direct method – the questionnaire, which collects data from customers about their views on displays and products.
 This data is then used by shop managers to decide on the best location for each product.
 Put simply, what to put where.